-31/Dec/22 31/Dec/21
+31/Dec/23 31/Dec/22

 EUR EUR

-Bonds 1,073,051,748 1,823,922,083
+Bonds 1,111,436,205 1,073,051,748

-Total 1,073,051,748 1,823,922,083
+Total 1,111,436,205 1,073,051,748

-The fair value of the subscribed Internal Bonds is calculated using their implied spreads.
+The fair value of the Bonds subscribed is calculated using their implied spreads.
 The fair value of borrowings is calculated by the method of discounted cash flows, using the curve of interest rate on the date of the statement of financial position in accordance with the characteristics of each loan.
 The fair value calculation assumes the credit risk to be covered by the parent company.
-There has been no change in the evaluation method since last year and, despite the recent market volatility and rising interest rates environment, these instruments are still included in level 2 on the fair value hierarchy.
+There has been no change in the evaluation method since last year and these instruments are still included in level 2 on the fair value hierarchy.